PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Literature Review

-With the success of neural networks over the past few years in fields such as Natural Language Processing \citep{devlin2018bert} and Computer Vision \citep{he2016deep}, recent research has also explored the use of deep learning techniques for price prediction.
-Recurrent neural networks architectures, including Long-Short-Term-Memory (LSTM), are a widely adopted model in time-series prediction for their capability to capture temporal information \citep{mikolov2010recurrent}.
+With the success of neural networks over the past few years, recent research has also explored the use of deep learning techniques for price prediction.
+Recurrent neural networks architectures, including Long-Short-Term-Memory (LSTM) \citep{hochreiter1997long}, are a widely adopted model in time-series prediction for their capability to capture temporal information \citep{mikolov2010recurrent}.
 For predicting digital asset prices, \citet{kwon2019time} used the OHLC and volume data of a basket of cryptocurrencies at a 10-min interval to construct a training dataset and predict price movement direction as a classification problem.
-The price time series data is processed into tensors and fed into a LSTM model, which achieved a better F1-score for this binary classification task, compared to a baseline gradient boosting model.
-LSTMs are a popular architecture for time-series prediction, and other researchers have also used them to predict cryptocurrency prices using technical indicators \citep{aditya2022time}, \citep{wu2018new} \citep{shin2021bitcoin}, \citep{felizardo2019comparative}.
-Using a different neural network architecture, \citet{alonso2020convolution} adopted Convolutional Neutral Networks (CNNs) and compared their prediction results to a simple Multi-layer Perceptron (MLP), as well as an LSTM model.
-Using OHLC data and 18 derived technical indicators, the authors reported that an architecture that combined CNNs with an LSTM architecture outperformed the other models for Bitcoin, Litecoin and Ethereum price prediction on a 1-min interval from July 2018 to June 2019.
+The model outperforms a baseline gradient boosting model.
+Long-Short-Term Memory-Models (LSTMs) are a popular architecture for cryptocurrency price prediction with TAs. \citep{aditya2022time}, \citep{wu2018new} \citep{shin2021bitcoin}, \citep{felizardo2019comparative}. \citet{alonso2020convolution} combined LSTMs with Convolutional Neutral Networks (CNNs) using OHLC data and 18 derived technical indicators.
+This architecture outperformed the LSTM and Multi-layer Perceptron (MLP) models for Bitcoin, Litecoin and Ethereum price prediction on a 1-min interval from July 2018 to June 2019.